na-na-hi/renget/archive/vffr2.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;available, less important.
 You'd be better off getting AE/HoTr instead.
 &nbsp;
 &nbsp;
-With the current state of powercreep, *IMO* you should focus on getting a good general support stigmata set (Turganev) and farming fragments for the newer A-rank support suits (mix in a new gacha main DPS to taste.)
-With how fast JewHoYo is ramping the powercreep/char replacement rate, support gear currently has the longest lifespan, since it can be used on multiple shill bosses that all want different main dps valks.
+With the current state of powercreep, *IMO* you should focus on getting a good *NEW* main DPS fully geared, then some general support stigmatas (Turganev T+B are currently the most useful generics) and farming fragments for whichever A-rank support works with your shiny new DPS.
+With how fast JewHoYo is ramping the powercreep/char replacement rate, multi-use stigs/valks are a must.

 Try to restrain your dumber whale urges, unless you just want a reason to shit up the thread at eos.